 Lifecycle & Threats

 Owlets are born in the spring and stay with their parents until the end of summer after which they disperse in the forest independently.
 They will breed when they are two to three years old and mate for life.
 They lay one or two eggs every March or April.
-Due to their small clutch size they are more susceptible threats than other species with high reproduction rates.
+Due to their small clutch size they are more susceptible to threats than other species with high reproduction rates.
 Juvenile mortality rates are 75-85%.
 Spotted owls have no major predators, but their biggest threat is loss of old-growth forest to logging.
-There are fewer then 10 mating pairs in B.C., with only 6 of these in the wild.
+It is estimated that there are a total of 30 individuals in B.C., with only 6 of these in the wild.